spangbur/OpenShift/README.md

 sudo dnf install nmstate -y
 sudo systemctl stop firewalld
 ```
-Make the necessary adjustments to the example files that align with the environment
+Make the necessary adjustments to the example files that align with your environment
-from the /home/sterling/install directory execute the following command to generate the agent iso<br />
+from the /home/sterling/install directory.
+Once all edits have been made to the agent-config.yaml & install-config.yaml we're ready to build the Agent ISO.<br />

 ***CAUTION***<br />
 When you generate the ISO with the command below, the agent-config.yaml and the install-config.yaml are automatically deleted from the /usr/sterling/install directory as part of the agent iso creation.
 Please ensure that you have back up these files prior to running the command below.